BeehiveNGO/Beehive/README.md

 #Beehive

-Beehive is a nonprofit, open source initiative bringing humanitarian organizations, tech volunteers and supporters together to solve and model how to improve humanitarian crowdfunding.
+Beehive is a nonprofit, open source initiative bringing humanitarian organizations, tech volunteers and supporters together to solve and model how to vastly improve humanitarian crowdfunding.

 ##More Information